 Lysholm Knee Score

 The Lysholm Knee Scoring Scale has an extended use beyond evaluating outcomes of knee ligament surgery.
-It can also be used for meniscal tears, knee cartilage lesions, osteochondritis dissecans, traumatic knee dislocation, patellar instability, patellofemoral pain, and knee osteoarthritis.
+It can also be used for meniscal tears, knee cartilage lesions, osteochondritis dissecans, traumatic knee dislocation, patellar instability, patellofemoral pain and knee osteoarthritis.
 A study carried out by Briggs et al. showed the Lysholm questionnaire to have acceptable test-retest reliability, floor and ceiling effects, criterion validity, construct validity and responsiveness to change.

 The Lysholm scale appears to have inadequate internal consistency in patients with a variety of knee conditions and although test–retest reliability is adequate for use in groups with knee injuries, studies have found that it is less than adequate for patients with mixed knee pathologies.
 Additionally, the Lysholm scale was originally developed as a clinician-administered measure rather than a patient self-reported measure.While the measure generally uses simple language there are some terms such as locking and catching that patients may need further clarification on.